 BP’s changing segmental dynamics

-Changing oil prices have altered BP’s (BP) segment dynamics.
-The company’s Upstream segment, which contributed 20% to its URC (underlying replacement cost) EBIT[1. earnings before interest and tax] in 2Q15, contributed 2% in 2Q16.
+Volatile oil prices have changed BP’s (BP) segment dynamics.
+The upstream segment, which accounted for 24% of the URC (underlying replacement cost) EBIT (earnings before interest and tax) in 1Q15, posted a loss in 1Q16.

-The Downstream segment’s earnings are likely to be lower.
-This is because global refining marker margins (or RMM), which are refining margin indicators of areas where BP operates, have narrowed in 3Q16 compared to 2Q16.
-Global RMM fell to $11.60 per barrel in 3Q16 compared to $13.80 per barrel in 2Q16.
-All the zones where BP operates have shown deterioration in margins in 3Q16 compared to 2Q16.
+The downstream segment’s earnings are also likely to be better.
+This is due to global refining marker margins (or RMM), which are refining margin indicators of areas where BP operates, widening in 2Q16 compared to 1Q16.

-However, Brent crude oil prices and global RMM stood at $51 and $20 per barrel in 3Q15, respectively, implying a year-over-year decline in Upstream and Downstream earnings in 3Q16.
+However, Brent crude oil prices and global RMM stood at $62 and $19.40 per barrel in 2Q15.
+This implies a year-over-year decline in upstream and downstream earnings in 2Q16.